 Planning an Event

-We've implemented a new process to register and approve catering companies and will update our list of approved caterers on a quarterly basis.
+We've implemented a new process to register catering companies interested in working with the University and update the list of registered caterers on a quarterly basis - Fall-Winter 2024 list added 11-26-24.
+Coming soon - Spring 2025 list

-• All companies listed have completed the registration and submitted the required insurance and health permits, unless noted on the list.
+All companies listed have completed the registration and submitted the required insurance and health permits, unless noted on the list.
+Please reference UW Contract #UW-19-0038 when using any of the companies.

 • If you are interested in using a company, not on the current list, please contact: Claudia Christensen: claudiac@uw.edu

-Procurement Services recommends that documents requiring signature be reviewed by the buying staff regardless of the method of payment or dollar amount.
-Only Procurement Services buying staff have authority to sign documents on behalf of the University.
+Procurement Services recommends that documents requiring signature such as quotes, proposals, rental agreements, maintenance agreements, software subscriptions and statements of work be reviewed by the buying staff regardless of the method of payment or dollar amount.
+Only Procurement Services buying staff have authority to sign goods and service contracts an related documents on behalf of the University.
 If necessary, the buying staff will work with the supplier so that the final agreement is in compliance with Federal and State laws and University policies.

 • If the requisition is under the Direct Buy Limit, email the contract to a member of the buying staff.
 See the Subject Matter Expert page for guidance.